deckhouse/virtualization/docs/USER_GUIDE.md

     - systemctl enable --now qemu-guest-agent.service
 ```

+QEMU Guest Agent does not require additional configuration after installation.
+However, to ensure application-level snapshot consistency (without stopping services), you can configure hooks scripts that are executed on the guest OS before and after file system freeze and thaw operations.
+Scripts are placed in the hooks directory of the guest system and must have execute permissions.
+The directory location depends on the distribution:

+- `/etc/qemu-ga/hooks.d/` — for Debian/Ubuntu-based distributions;
+- `/etc/qemu/fsfreeze-hook.d/` — for RHEL/CentOS/Fedora-based distributions.

 ### Connecting to a virtual machine

 The following methods are available for connecting to the virtual machine: